Doctor of Nursing Practice Overview

 See the University Catalog for policy and degree plan information specific to this program.

-Note: At this time, residents of the following states may not enroll in this program: Arkansas, Hawaii, Kansas, Kentucky, Louisiana, New Jersey, New Mexico, New York, Oregon, Tennessee, Utah, Washington, and West Virginia.
+Note: At this time, residents of the following states and territories may not enroll in this program: Hawaii, Louisiana, New Jersey, New York, Oregon, Puerto Rico, Tennessee, Utah, Washington, and West Virginia, Guam, Puerto Rico, and Virgin Islands.
 In addition, international students are not eligible to enroll in this program.